EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

      git status         # what changed?
      git add .          # stage changes
-     git commit -m "…"  # save snapshot with a message git push           # send to GitHub
+     git commit -m "…"  # save snapshot with a message gh repo create ... # create/push via GitHub CLI
      ```
    - Example: if you break something, `git log` shows history and you can go back to any previous version.
    - When to reach for it: whenever you change code; push to GitHub for reviews and grading.
+We standardise on the GitHub CLI (`gh`) for authentication, repo creation, and pull requests.

 4. **curl** – Command-line tool for HTTP requests.
    - Imagine a browser without the graphics: you type the request, it prints the response.